sanjidrahman/image_autoannotation_backend/README.md

 *   Restricting access of users by admin
 *   Image storing in S3 Bucket
 *   Auto annotations using AWS Rekognition
+*   Utilised Native Cluster for Scalabily and Performance

 <h2>🛠️ Installation Steps:</h2>